liuxinren456852/lag/lastools-patched/bin/lascanopy_README.txt

   important parameter is '-step n' that specifies the n x n area of LiDAR points that are gridded on one raster (or pixel).
 The default of step is 20.
 The output can be either in BIL, ASC, IMG, TIF, XYZ, FLT, or DTM format.
+New is raster output in CSV format where you can request the '-centroids' to be added.
+In order to shift the raster grid that the points are binned into away from the default alignment of (0/0) to (5/15) use '-grid_ll 5 15'.

+  If your input files are plots you can use the '-files_are_plots' option.
+Here you can ask for the file '-names' to be added to the output CSV file.
+You can also query a list of circular plots from a text file with each line listing: "center_x center_y radius" with a command like:

+  lascanopy -i forest\*.laz -loc circles.txt -cov -p 50 95 -o plots.csv

+  And if you want to override the radius then you can do this by adding a fix radius with '-loc_radius 2' or '-loc_radius 7.5' to the command above.

+  You can also query a list of rectangular plots from a text file with each line listing: "min_x min_y max_x max_y" with a command like:

+  lascanopy -i forest\*.laz -lor rectangles.txt -dns -gap -b 50 75 -o stands.csv

+  Or load more general polygonal plots from a shapefile with

+  lascanopy -i forest\*.laz -lop polygons.shp -int_p 25 50 75 -centroids -o results.csv

-  The tool can concurrently compute a number height percentiles rasters ('-p 5 10 25 50 75 90'), the '-min', the '-max', the '-avg', and the '-std' of all heights above the cutoff that is usually at breast height.
-The default is 1.37 and it can be changed with the option '-height_cutoff 0.75'.
+  The tool can concurrently compute a number height percentiles ('-p 5 10 25 50 75 90'), the '-min', the '-max', the average '-avg', and the standard deviation '-std' of all heights above the cutoff that by default is breast height of 1.37.
+It can be changed with the option '-height_cutoff 2.0'.
+Also the skewness with '-ske', the kurtosis with '-kur', and a quadratic average '-qav' can be computed.

+  There is also the concept of height "bincentiles" where '-b 90' would deliver the percentage or fraction of points between the height cutoff (aka breast height) and the maximum height.
+Hence the results may not be what you want for '-height_cutoff -2'.
+  To utilize all of the points for the bincentile calculation use '-height_cutoff 0' and the transform '-clamp_z_below 0.0'.
+There is also option '-b_upper 97' that specifies a certain height percentile to be used instead of the maximum height as "upper" limit for the bins.
+This metric is sometimes also referred to as "deciles".
+Request multiple bincentiles with '-b 50 75 90'.

   The tool can also produce the canopy cover using option '-cov'.
-  The canopy cover is computed as the number of first returns above the height cutoff divided by the number of all first returns and output as a percentage.
+  The canopy cover is computed as the number of first returns above the cover cutoff divided by the number of all first returns and output as a percentage.
 Similarly, with the option '-dns' the canopy density can be produced.
-The canopy density is computed as the number of points above the height cutoff divided by the number of all returns.
+The canopy density is computed as the number of all points above the cover cutoff divided by the number of all returns.
+By default this cover cutoff is identical to the height cutoff.
+However, using the option '-cover_cutoff 5.0' you can set it to a lower or a higher value.
+As the output default percentages between 0.0% and 100.0% are produced.
+Use option '-fractions' to produce fractions between 0.000 and 1.000 instead.

+  It is possible to compute the inverse of the canopy cover and canopy density with the '-gap' option which will give you 100% (or for fractions 1.0) minus canopy cover or canopy density.

   In addition, the tool can also concurrently produce several height count rasters.
 The option '-c 0.5 2 4 10 50', for example,